Bar-Ilan University Press

 Every University of high academic standing encourages the publication and dissemination of research and academic work executed within its portals and outside.
 Bar-Ilan, Israel’s only religious University, has devoted itself to bringing the Book to the "People of the Book".

-To this day Bar-Ilan University Press has published over 770 publications of academic research and studies, in a wide range of disciplines - from Judaica to Political Science, from Biblical Studies to Literature, both in Hebrew and English.
-They include monographs, eighteen academic serials and twelve professional journals.
+To this day Bar-Ilan University Press has published over 970 publications of academic research and studies, in a wide range of disciplines – from Judaica to Political Science, from Biblical Studies to Literature, both in Hebrew and English.
+They include monographs, academic serials and professional journals.
 Although the publications are of the highest academic standards, many of them will appeal to the layman as well as to the scholar.

 All prospective publications are considered by an academic Book Committee comprising scholars from varied fields, based on the recommendations of expert referees.
-A distinguished list of professors have served as chairman of the committee: Prof. D. Sperber, Prof. A. Saltman, Prof. S. Albeck, Prof. S. Eckstein, Prof. Y. Friedlander, Prof. E. Belfer and Prof. B. Abrahamov.
-Prof. Ephraim Hazan,Prof. Yossi Katz is the current chairman of the Book Committee and Ms. Margalit Avisar is the director.
-Ms. Miriam Drori served as director for 22 years.
+A distinguished list of professors have served as chairman of the committee: Prof. D. Sperber, Prof. A. Saltman, Prof. S. Albeck, Prof. S. Eckstein, Prof. Y. Friedlander, Prof. E. Belfer, Prof. B. Abrahamov, Prof. Ephraim Hazan and Prof. Yossi Katz.
+Prof. Zvi Mark is the current chairman of the Book Committee.

 Credit for the success of Bar-Ilan University Press is attributed first and foremost to the high standards that characterize its work, reflected in fine graphic design, meticulous editing, well planned layouts, etc., all of which contribute to the aesthetic value of the publications as well as to their readability.

-Bar-Ilan University Press has earned twenty-three important prizes, (a list of titles can be seen at our website), and nine of its authors/editors are recipients of the “Israel Prize”.
+Bar-Ilan University Press has earned twenty-three important prizes (a list of titles can be seen at our website), and nine of its authors/editors are recipients of the “Israel Prize”.

 The Press has an impressive record of success and its books are distributed not only in the academic world but in bookstores appealing to the general public as well.
 The Press is a regular exhibitor at the Jerusalem International Book Fair and has participated in prestigious book fairs around the world, including those held at Frankfurt, Moscow, Cairo and Warsaw.